robotlolita/robotlolita.github.io/_posts/2015-11-15-how-do-promises-work.md

 <div class="contact-footer">
-    Quil swore she was never going to touch promises ever again.
-She's wearing gloves now.
-You can contact her on <a href="https://twitter.com/robotlolita">Twitter</a> or <a href="mailto:queen@robotlolita.me">Email</a>.
+    Quil swore to never touch promises ever again.
+They're wearing gloves now.
+You can contact Quil through <a href="https://twitter.com/robotlolita">Twitter</a> or <a href="mailto:queen@robotlolita.me">Email</a>.
 </div>

 - - -